SoftFever/OrcaSlicer/README.markdown

 If you want to slice a file overriding an option contained in your preset file:

     slic3r.pl --load config.ini --layer-height 0.25 file.stl

-## How can I integrate Slic3r with Pronterface?

-Put this into *slicecommand*:

-    slic3r.pl $s --load config.ini --output $o

-And this into *sliceoptscommand*:

-    slic3r.pl --load config.ini --ignore-nonexistent-config

-Replace `slic3r.pl` with the full path to the slic3r executable and `config.ini` with the full path of your config file (put it in your home directory or where you like).
-On Mac, the executable has a path like this:

-    /Applications/Slic3r.app/Contents/MacOS/slic3r

-## How can I specify a custom filename format for output G-code files?

-You can specify a filename format by using any of the config options.
-Just enclose them in square brackets, and Slic3r will replace them upon exporting.
-The additional `[input_filename]` and `[input_filename_base]` options will be replaced by the input file name (in the second case, the .stl extension is stripped).

-The default format is `[input_filename_base].gcode`, meaning that if you slice a *foo.stl* file, the output will be saved to *foo.gcode*.

-See below for more complex examples:

-    [input_filename_base]_h[layer_height]_p[perimeters]_s[solid_layers].gcode
-    [input_filename]_center[print_center]_[layer_height]layers.gcode